Sign up below to learn about the next Epigenetics Boot Camp in NYC!

 Learn more about each instructor here.

-Cancellations: Cancellation notices must be received in writing by May 31, 2017 to receive a full refund.
-Due to workshop capacity, we regret that we are unable to refund fees for cancellations after May 31, 2017.
+Cancellations: Cancellation notices must be received in writing one month prior to the workshop start date in order to receive a full refund.
+Due to workshop capacity, we regret that we are unable to refund fees for cancellations after these dates.
 Please email your cancellation notice to Columbia.EBC@gmail.com.

 Questions?
 Email the Boot Camp team here.